maxwu/cucumber-java-toy/README.md

 - Environmental Issue with network:
     - The WebDriverManager lib was configured to download latest nightly Firefox driver but the network will blink if we keep on downloading many times in a short while;
     - Set properties value to force cache will resolve it:

         ```
         wdm.forceCache=true
         ```

+- Coverage
+    - Coverage measured on codecov.io cloud service;
+    - Regarding coverage a tool to discover opportunities to enhance test;
+    - Avoid taking coverage percentage itself as an explicit target.

-- The dev and test env:
+- _The dev and test env_:
     - Dev env on MBP with IntelliJ IDEA CE, Maven, JUnit, Selenium WebDriver, Firefox (stable and nightly), Chrome;
     - Test with Travis-CI and CircleCI, Ubuntu 14, Chrome.
+    - Local Jenkins on MBP (managed by Brew Services).

 ## TODO

 ```
 - Change browser binary, profile, local/remote and other parameters to config YAML.
-- With primitive analysis, improve the code coverage to above 80%.
 - Consider Log4J to refactor the logging instructions.
 - Migrating to Docker based Test and prepare for a further project releasing App in Docker.
     - Dockerfile added, however, an error under debug.